playframework/play-generated-docs/manual/working/scalaGuide/main/akka/ScalaAkka.md

 * Register a [[stop hook|ScalaDependencyInjection#Stopping/cleaning-up]] to shut the actor system down when Play shuts down
 * Pass in the correct classloader from the Play [Environment](api/scala/play/api/Application.html) otherwise Akka won't be able to find your applications classes
-* Ensure that either you change the location that Play reads its akka configuration from using `play.akka.config`, or that you don't read your akka configuration from the default `akka` config, as this will cause problems such as when the systems try to bind to the same remote ports
+* Ensure that you don't read your akka configuration from the default `akka` config, which is used by Play's actor system already, as this will cause problems such as when the systems try to bind to the same remote ports

 ## Akka Coordinated Shutdown